Avocado and Egg Puree

 Servings: 2

-This creamy Avocado and Egg Puree is a nourishing treat that’s a great baby food puree when starting solids.
-Packed with healthy fats, fibre, proteins and vitamins, Avocado is a popular first food.
-Paired with egg (once it’s been successfully introduced to baby with no allergic reaction), this recipe is a great first baby food option for breakfast, lunch or dinner.
-Spoon feed this yummy puree or spread it onto toast fingers for Baby Led Weaning (BLW) and self-feeding.
+This creamy Avocado and Egg Puree is a nourishing baby food option puree when starting solids.
+Rich in healthy fats, fibre and vitamins, avocado is a popular first food for babies.
+Paired with fully cooked egg (once safely introduced) as a source of iron, this baby puree makes a satisfying breakfast, lunch or dinner.
+You can spoon-feed it, or spread it onto toast fingers for Baby Led Weaning (BLW) and self-feeding.

 Ingredients